gcsecsey/amplify-next/README.md

 ```

-Initialize Amplify on the project
+## Initializing Amplify on the project
 ```
 # Make sure that Amplify CLI is installed
 sudo npm install -g @aws-amplify/cli